RapidOnGfuel/gmailgenerator/README.md

 # gmailgenerator
-generate multiple gmails from one (using the . trick)
+generate multiple gmails from one (using the DOT trick)